 The yard features an in-motion wheel defect detector developed by Union Pacific that uses ultrasound technology to inspect each wheel.
 It is the only such detector in the world.
 UP has also developed a method for changing wheels in the field on empty westbound coal trains, which enables three workers to use a hydraulic jack under the couplers between two cars and exchange the trucks.
 This has reduced the time needed to replace trucks from up to 12 days to 8–12 minutes.

-Take a look at the webcam stream below.
+Take a look at the (new) webcam streams below.